Symmetries of order four on K3 surfaces: Abstract

 \section{Abstract}

-We study automorphisms of order four on K3 surfaces.
-The symplectic ones have been first studied by Nikulin, they are known to fix six points and their action on the K3 lattice is unique.
-In this paper we give a classification of the purely non-symplectic automorphisms by relating the structure of their fixed locus to their action on cohomology, in the following cases: the fixed locus contains a curve of genus $g>0$; the fixed locus contains at least a curve and all the curves fixed by the square of the automorphism are rational.
-We give partial results in the other cases.
-Finally, we classify non-symplectic automorphisms of order four with symplectic square.
+In this paper we study automorphisms of order four on K3 surfaces.
+We give a classification of the non-symplectic ones when either the square of the automorphism is symplectic, or its fixed locus contains a curve of positive genus, or its fixed locus contains at least a curve and all the curves fixed by its square are rational.
+We provide partial results in the other cases.